-Alice Aycock was born in Harrisburg, Pennsylvania.
-She received a BA from Douglass College and an MA from Hunter College.
+Alice Aycock was born in Harrisburg, PA.
+Currently she is represented by Galerie Thomas Schulte in Berlin and Fredric Snitzer Gallery in Miami.
 She was represented by the John Weber Gallery in New York City from 1976 through 2001 and has exhibited in major museums and galleries nationally as well as Europe and Japan.
-Currently she is represented by Galerie Thomas Schulte in Berlin and Frederic Snitzer Gallery in Miami.
-Her works can be found in the collections of the Museum of Modern Art, NY, the Whitney Museum of American Art, Brooklyn Museum, the Louis Vuitton Foundation, LA County Museum, and the National Gallery.
-In 2013 there will be a retrospective of her drawings at the new Parrish Art Museum in Southampton, New York coinciding with the Grey Art Gallery in New York City.
-The retrospective will then travel to the University Art Museum at the University of California, Santa Barbara and the Santa Barbara Museum of Art in 2014.
+Her works can be found in the collections of the Museum of Modern Art, NY, the Whitney Museum of American Art, Brooklyn Museum, the Louis Vuitton Foundation, LA County Museum, and the National Gallery, among others.
+She exhibited at the Venice Biennale, Documenta VI and VIII in Kassel, Germany and the Whitney Biennial in NYC.

-Aycock's public sculptures can be found throughout the United States, including a permanent suspended work completed in 2012 at the Dulles International Airport, the San Francisco Public Library, a large-scale sculptural roof installation for the East River Park Pavilion on 60th Street in NYC, and Star Sifter for Terminal 1 at JFK International Airport.
-Other projects include a GSA commission for the Fallon Building in Baltimore, an outdoor piece, Strange Attractor, at the Kansas City International Airport, and Ghost Ballet for the East Bank Machineworks", Nashville, Tennessee, and a floating sculpture for Broward County, FL.
+Alice Aycock's public sculptures can be found throughout the United States, including a permanent suspended work completed in 2012 at the Dulles International Airport, the San Francisco Public Library, a large-scale sculptural roof installation for the East River Park Pavilion on 60th Street in NYC, and "Star Sifter" for Terminal 1 at JFK International Airport.
+Other projects include a GSA commission for the Fallon Building in Baltimore, an outdoor piece entitled "Strange Attractor", at the Kansas City Int'l Airport, "Ghost Ballet for the East Bank Machineworks", Nashville, Tennessee, and a floating sculpture for Broward County, FL.
 In March 2014, a series of sculptures were installed on the Park Avenue Malls in New York City, entitled "Park Avenue Paper Chase".